MonsieurETM/QPSK/README.md

 At this stage my timing estimation code is still failing.
 I'm experimenting with code taken from ```sdrtrunk``` and still have a few bugs to work out.

 There also needs to be a frequency error adjustment.
 Not so much for fixed radio sites, as they don't move, but when mobile, of course, will have a varying Doppler shift to be corrected.

-I ported the GNU Radio Costas loop C++ code to C and merged that with the receiver code.
+So I ported the GNU Radio Costas loop C++ code to C and merged that with the receiver code.

 To compile and make the ```qpsk``` binary, just type ```make``` or if you want to see the scatter diagram graphic ```make test_scatter```

+There's a ```scatter.png``` to show where I'm at as far as timing estimation is concerned.
+The costas does detect the correct frequency error, but my scatter plot doesn't seem to plot correctly.